dpox/ctfs/googlectf2016/IllIntentions.md

 ```

 and start the application.
-We can see only the first activity **MainActivity** and nothing more: one interesting thing we can do, is to call the other activities using
+We can see only the first activity **MainActivity** and nothing more: one interesting thing we can do is to call the other activities using

 ```
 adb shell am start -n com.example.hellojni/com.example.application.IsThisTheRealOne